 Contrary to belief, research does not highlight one brand over another.
 As such, use a quality brand that you can afford.
 Fortunately, products are generally inexpensive.

 Yes.
 Because it is an oil, it will eventually spoil.
 Most oils have a 2-year shelf life.
 Quality oil products are those which use a dark glass container.
 This prevents light from entering and stops the oil from interacting with the bottle.

 17 Does Black Seed Oil Work?

-Research finds black seed oil, powder and eating black seeds have a variety of health benefits.
-Of these, the areas most studied include heart health, blood pressure and blood sugar lowering effects.
+Research finds black seed oil, powder, and eating black seeds have a variety of health benefits.
+Of these, the areas most studied include heart health, blood pressure, and blood sugar-lowering effects.
 Given this food seems to have many benefits, even if you are healthy, this might be something to consider adding to your diet.
-See my giant black seed oil review too.
+See my larger black seed oil review too.